betmma/my_balatro_mods/README.md

 - Heat Death (Eternity + Half-life): Eternal and Perishable can stack.
 Such Joker gives +1 Joker slot when debuffed by Perishable.
 - Deep Roots (Seed Money + Debt Burden): You earn interest based on the absolute value of your money. e.g. -$20 gives $4.
 - Solar System (Planet Merchant + Event Horizon): Retrigger Planet Card once per Planet Card held, including the using one.
+- Forbidden Area (Reserve Area + Undying): When no consumable slot left, buying a Consumable card moves it to Joker area and it acts like a Joker.

 # Betmma Voucher Pack: Adds 3 Voucher Packs.
 - Voucher Pack: redeem 1 of 3 vouchers.